damonkelley/n_tweetz/README.md

 # n_tweetz
-A small Docker image for demonstration purposes.
+A Docker image for demonstration purposes.

 ### Running